LouiDev/DialougeSystem/README.md

-# DialougeSystem for GTA V scripting
+# Dialouge system for GTA V scripting
 Simple dialouge system for GTA V scripting

 This is a very simple dialouge system to enhance the immersion of your GTA V script.